Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 First, I looked into setting `textContent` from Rust.
 There is a `Document` type in the `web-sys` crate, but the [documentation](https://docs.rs/web-sys/0.3.39/i686-unknown-linux-gnu/web_sys/struct.Document.html) only tells me that it can create a new `Document`.
-As well as about 4000 other things, since it is auto-generated and has every, EVERY function the browser provides for the document.
+As well as about 4000 other things, since it is auto-generated and has EVERY function the browser provides for the document.
 But I want the already existing `Document`, the same that JS provides by default.

 Off to see if anybody else had that problem and luckily, [someone did](https://stackoverflow.com/questions/61635487/rust-wasm-how-to-access-htmldocument-from-web-sys):